LocationMap of Anza-Borrego Desert State Park

 lies at the center of the park, which is characterised by one large flat basin bordered on three sides by the mountain ranges.
 The slopes hide many canyons with palms, cacti and yucca near the basin changing through bushes to pine trees near the summits.
 Three main roads lead into the park (see map

 across the middle and S2

 running southeast-northwest, mostly close to the western edge.
 There are many unpaved tracks leading into the backcountry but the majority require 4WD.

-Hiking, backpacking and exploring are the main activities, and entry to Anza-Borrego Desert State Park is good value at $8 peak season or $6 off peak (2012 prices).
-Camping is allowed without further charge anywhere away from the main roads though there are several official sites with fees starting from $20 per night.
+Hiking, backpacking and exploring are the main activities, and entry to Anza-Borrego Desert State Park is good value at $10 (in 2020).
+Camping is allowed without further charge anywhere away from the main roads though there are several official sites with fees starting from $25 per night.
 In spring, many people visit just to see the profusion of many different types of wildflowers that cover the park, beginning in the deserts during February to March and progressing up the canyons in early summer.

 The high country offers plenty of trails, some of which extend into the adjacent Cleveland and San Bernadino National Forest lands to the west and north, and these areas are especially popular in summer when the heat in the lower areas can be too intense.
 Away from the hills, most of the park is desert - covered by densely growing cacti in some areas but with bare rock and eroded badlands in others, through which run numerous narrow, slot-like canyons and other interesting rocky features.